rudderlabs/rudderstack-docs/destinations/recurly.md

 ## Web Settings

 - **Custom Fields Mapping** - This will map any RudderStack event to Recurly Event.
 To do successful mapping make sure you have created a custom fields in your recurly dashboard.
 If you wish to map rudder properties to Recurly Custom fields then list them here.
-But the recurly property must be created in your Recurly dashboard, otherwise events streaming will fail.
 These properties are case-sensitive, and can be nested.
 For example, you have created paymentValue and personalMailId in your Recurly dashboard now if you want to send rudderanalytics.track('Event', {customProperty: { customValue: 2 }, someRandomMailId: 'user@gmail.com'}) then input these two property customProperty.customValue and someRandomMailId in rudder payload and paymentValue and personalMailId in Recurly payload

 ```javascript
 rudderanalytics.track("Event", {